manutd00/Project-1/README.md

 - Web 1
 - Web 2

-These beats allowed me to collect the following information from each machine:
+These beats allowed me to collect information from each machine
--

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a node provisioned:

 SSH into the control node and follow the steps below:
+- Copy the ansible file to the virtual machine
-- copy the
+- Update the /etc/ansible/hosts file to include the Ip addresses
+- Run the playbook, and navigate to Kibana to check that the installation worked as expected.